Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 16 A road permit holder may not

-(a) close the oil and gas road, or
+(a) close the energy resource road, or

 (b) restrict the use of the road by a permit holder or other person,